The following FAQs will help you understand upcoming changes to the printed April Directory.

 A: No. The Bar Journal will continue to be printed and mailed to members who prefer to receive it in the mail.

-A: We are taking orders for printed member directories now.
-The deadline for ordering is February 15, 2017.
+A: We are taking orders forn the printed April Resource Directory Plus Alphabetical Member Roster now.
+The deadline for ordering is March 15, 2018.
 Order online or by mail form .

 Q7: When I go to the SBM website and click "Start Searching Directory," it takes me to the Zeekbeek directory.
 Where can I find the Classic version?